John Frusciante’s 1962 Fender Jaguar (Red)

 Usage

-As far as using the guitar in the studio or live, John appeared with it on the cover of the September 1999 issue of Guitar One magazine, and in the interview stated that he used a 1966 Fender Jaguar to record “Around the World” and some parts of “This Velvet Glove”.
-The important thing to say about this is that that wasn’t his red 1962 Jaguar, but a different guitar borrowed from the band’s recording engineer, Jim Scott.
+In terms of studio and live use, John was featured with the red Jaguar on the cover of the September 1999 issue of Guitar One magazine.
+In the interview, he mentioned using a 1966 Fender Jaguar to record “Around the World” and parts of “This Velvet Glove.”
+However, this wasn’t his red Jaguar but another guitar borrowed from the band’s recording engineer, Jim Scott.

-The red Jaguar was however used occasionally live in the late 90s to play “Around the World”, most notably at the Woodstock festival on July 25, 1999.
+The red Jaguar was occasionally used live in the late 1990s, most notably during performances of “Around the World,” including the Woodstock festival on July 25, 1999.

 Red Hot Chili Peppers, Woodstock 1999.